 People often think wrongly about how is rushing and how it affects gameplay.
-Arguments against rushing is usually weak and unsupported, but rushing has very clear cut and obvious advantages.
+Arguments against rushing is usually weak, based on old information and based on subjective feelings.
+In reality, rushing has very clear cut and obvious advantages.
 Here’s some misconceptions about rushers:

 1) Your weak defenses are going to get smashed